nirv-ai/docs/vault/README.md

 # config directory for the vault server instance you are bootstrapping
 export VAULT_INSTANCE_DIR=apps/nirvai-core-vault/src

-# unseal cmd
-## you will need to rerun this whenever you restart the vault server
-./script.vault.sh unseal
 ```

 ### greenfield: create root token, initialize and unseal database